jeffThompson/PhysicalComputing/Week05_AnalogSensors/Demos/01-LDRs.md

 ### PICKING A RESISTOR (THE EASY WAY)

-With the sensor values in hand, we now can figure out the best choice for the second resistor.
+With the light readings in hand, we now can figure out the best choice for the second resistor.
 Let's update the schematic above to show the LDR:

 ![](Images/LDR-VoltageDividerSchematic.png)